skx/foth/README.md

 * It is now possible to redefine existing words.
 * Execute any files specified on the command line.
   * If no files are specified run the REPL.
+* We've added support for recursive definitions, in #16 for example allowing:
+  * `: factorial recursive  dup 1 >  if  dup 1 -  factorial *  then  ;`

 See [foth/](foth/) for the implementation.